zilishen/documentation/content/nim/monitoring/security-monitoring/configure/set-up-app-protect-instances.md

 Repeat the steps in this section on each NGINX App Protect WAF data plane host to install and configure NGINX Agent for use with  Security Monitoring. **These settings apply to both of the Security Monitoring use cases.**

 1. Use SSH to connect to the data plane host.
-1. Install the NGINX Agent package from the NGINX Management Suite host.
+1. Install the NGINX Agent package from the NGINX Instance Manager host.

    {{< include "agent/installation/install-agent-api.md" >}}

 1. Edit the `/etc/nginx-agent/nginx-agent.conf` file to add the `nap_monitoring` configuration.

    Add the lines below to the end of the file.
-This enables NGINX Agent to send NGINX App Protect messages to the NGINX Management Suite management plane.
+This enables NGINX Agent to send NGINX App Protect messages to the NGINX Instance Manager management plane.

    ```yaml
    dataplane: